 Starter Home: Should Your First Home be Cheap?

 First-time homebuyers are often young, so they have a limited credit history, employment history, and savings.
-The Australian government, and related agencies, work with lenders to help those under the age of 30 become homeowners.
+The Australian government, and related agencies, work with reputable mortgage providers to help those under the age of 37 become homeowners.
 Grants and fee waivers are offered to help reduce upfront fees, but the cost of the home is still in the thousands.

 Whether a first home should be a starter or forever depends on the home loan applicant’s financial situation.
-In either case, you’re going to start building wealth.
+In either case, you’re going to start building wealth and stop the negative impact of inflation.
 The choice comes down to comfort level.
-Lenders want to ensure a first-time homebuyers can afford their monthly repayments and still have enough leftover for other expenses.
+Home loan providers want to ensure a first-time homebuyers can afford their monthly repayments and still have enough left over for other expenses.

 Let’s look at three starter home benefits.